Office: Stabler Hall 501-W

 Areas of Focus

-African-American Literature, Caribbean Literature, Ethnic Literatures, Postcolonial Studies, and Gender and Women’s Studies
+African American Literature, Caribbean Literature, U.S. Ethnic Literatures, Postcolonial Studies, Gender and Women’s Studies, and Literature and Social Justice.

-“’Everything remains the same and yet nothing is the same’: Neocolonialism in the Caribbean Diaspora through the Language of Family and Servitude.”
-Journal of International Women’s Studies, Special Issue: Toward Caribbeanness 17.3 (June 2016): 102-116.
+- “’Everything remains the same and yet nothing is the same’: Neocolonialism in the Caribbean Diaspora through the Language of Family and Servitude.”
+Journal of International Women’s Studies, Special Issue: Toward Caribbeanness, vol. 17, no. 3, 2016, pp. 102-116.

-“Racial Uplift Ideology and Black Womanhood in Frances Harper’s Serialized Novels.”
-Popular Nineteenth-Century American Women Writers and the Literary Marketplace.
-Eds.
-Earl Yarington and Mary De Jong.
-Newcastle, UK: Cambridge Scholars, 2007.
-405-31.
+- “Racial Uplift Ideology and Black Womanhood in Frances Harper’s Serialized Novels.”
+Popular Nineteenth-Century American Women Writers and the Literary Marketplace, edited by Earl Yarington and Mary De Jong, Cambridge Scholars P, 2007, pp. 405-31.

-“Getting a Taste of the Other: The Eighteenth-Century British Novel as the Epitome of Masquerade.”
-Cultura, Lenguaje y Representación / Culture, Language and Representation 1 (May 2004): 55-67.
+- “Getting a Taste of the Other: The Eighteenth-Century British Novel as the Epitome of Masquerade.”
+Cultura, Lenguaje y Representación / Culture, Language and Representation, vol. 1, 2004, pp. 55-67.

 - Black Crime and Literature